Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 1) To get started, look at search results using the term Ocular Melanoma to broadly describe the tumor.
 Then:

-a) If the tumor is in the uvea, use Uveal Melanoma (which will automatically search for its synonym intraocular melanoma at the same time), and then try again as a separate search using the specific part of the uvea — Choroidal Melanoma, Iris Melanoma, or Ciliary Body Melanoma.
+a) If the tumor is in the uvea, search again using Uveal Melanoma (which will automatically search for its synonym intraocular melanoma at the same time), and then try again as a separate search using the specific part of the uvea — Choroidal Melanoma, Iris Melanoma, or Ciliary Body Melanoma.

 b) If the tumor is in the conjunctiva, use Conjunctival Melanoma.

-Important Note: You will get different search results depending on which term above you choose to use in the "Condition/Disease" field.
-Therefore, it is strongly recommended to conduct multiple searches.
+Important Note: You will get a different number of search results depending on which term above you choose to use in the "Condition/Disease" field.
+Therefore, it is strongly recommended to always conduct multiple relevant searches.

 Support from National Cancer Institute